-The only rules for these reviews are that they must be written by a woman or a person of color (or both!) and that I had to like them.
-They will cover a broad range; fiction, non-fiction, adult, YA, and every genre I can find.
-My tastes will naturally cause sci-fi, fantasy and horror to be overrepresented, but my hope is that, as this section grows, anyone can come here and find a new book they will love.
+Those are the only rules for books featured here; they must be written by a woman or person of color (or both!) and I had to have liked them.
+They can be adult, YA, teen, classic, modern, non-fiction or any genre of fiction at all.
+My tastes will bring in a lot of fantasy, sci-fi and horror, but my hope is that, as this section grows, anyone can come here and find a new book they will love.

 Arranged alphabetically by author’s last name, anthologies by editor’s last name